Q: Where do your diamonds come from?

 Q: What is Fluorescence in a diamond and how does it affect it's value?

 A: Fluorescence is the visible light that some diamonds emit when exposed to ultraviolet light.
-The most common type of fluorescence once is blue-colored, although diamonds can fluoresce in a variety of colors.
-The color is dictated by the presence of trace minerals in the crystal structure.
-For instance blue fluorescence is caused by Boron.
+The most common type of fluorescence is blue-colored, although diamonds can fluoresce in a variety of colors.

 Approximately 30% of diamonds show fluorescence.
-Strong and Very Strong fluorescence does significantly lower the value on the wholesale market, a tactic of some dealers is to sell high color and clarity diamonds with Strong or Very Strong fluorescence and lead an unknowing client to think they are getting an amazing deal when in fact they are not.
-You will notice all of the least expensive "too good to be true" diamonds that can be seen online generally have Strong or Very Strong fluorescence.
-From a gemological perspective, it isn't so problematic except when it causes a milky appearance in the diamond.
+Strong and Very Strong fluorescence does significantly lower the value on the wholesale market, a tactic of some dealers is to sell high color and clarity diamonds with Strong or Very Strong fluorescence, which leads an unknowing client to think they are getting an amazing deal when in fact they are not.
+You will notice all of the least expensive "too good to be true" diamonds that can be seen online generally have Medium, Strong or Very Strong fluorescence.
+From a gemological perspective, it isn't so problematic except occasionally it causes a general hazy, milky appearance in the diamond.
 Decades ago, D Color diamonds with fluorescence were actually prized for their super white color.